coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 expected to be a type.
 It is delimited by the key ``type``, and bound to the coercion class ``Sortclass``.
-It is also used in certain situations where an expression is statically known to be a type, including the conclusion and the type of hypotheses within an Ltac goal match (see Section :ref:`ltac-match-goal`), the statement of a theorem, the type of a definition, the type of a binder, the domain and codomain of implication, the codomain of products, and more generally any type argument of a declared or defined
+It is also used in certain situations where an expression is statically known to be a type, including the conclusion and the type of hypotheses within an Ltac goal match (see :ref:`ltac-match-goal`), the statement of a theorem, the type of a definition, the type of a binder, the domain and codomain of implication, the codomain of products, and more generally any type argument of a declared or defined